kasta-sta/eca-viz/README.md

 Rule 110 is particularly notable for being Turing-complete, meaning it can simulate any computation.

-## 2. Elementary Cellular Automata - Pracice
+## 2. Elementary Cellular Automata - Practice
 Elementary cellular automata are not just mathematical curiosities.
 They find practical applications in various fields, including: